 HIST 212 Modern Germany: 1789 to the Present

 HIST 218 Twentieth-Century Europe: The Age of Two World Wars

 MUS 252 Music in Europe 1600 to 1900

 PHIL 431 Seminar in the History of Philosophy: Kant’s Critical System

 110F First-Term German.

 Introduction to the German language.
 Exercises in aural comprehension, speaking, reading and writing reinforced by short cultural and literary texts.
 No previous knowedge of German required.
 Four hours of class, with additional drill sessions and laboratory work.
-Malloy.
+Department.

 Designed for motivated students who wish to accelerate their knowledge of German.
 Intensive study of all aspects of beginning language acquisition.
 Successful completion will allow students to place into GER 130 (third term German).
 Students who follow the sequence through GER 140 will qualify for study abroad.
 Two course credits.
 Three 50 minute and two 75 minute classes a week.

 120S Second-Term German.

 Continued development of German grammar and its use in aural comprehension, speaking, reading and writing.
 Readings in literature and culture supplemented with video recordings.
 Three hours of class, with additional sessions and laboratory work.
 Toegel.